Herbertkartel/alx-higher_level_programming/0x03-python-data_structures/README.md

-A function that replaces an element of a list at a specific position (like in C)
+A function that prints a list of all integers in reverse